sn-chege/sn-chege/README.md

 ⇥ :cloud: I’m currently learning Cloud.

-⇥ :cyclone: I’m looking to collaborate on any technical solutions that improve the lives of people around me
+⇥ :cyclone: I’m looking to build/collaborate on technical solutions that improve the lives of people around me

 ⇥ :incoming_envelope: How to reach me : stanley.cns@gmail.com